 This is where you must follow some rigor in the sense of Hoshin.

 As our example will show, this truly is a sound starting point for your agenda.
-Hoshin borrows from the world of Lean and Kaizen, given its emphasis on failing fast and failing forward, so the 7 steps are a natural relative of these methods.
+Hoshin Kanri borrows from Lean and Kaizen, given its emphasis on failing fast and forward, so the 7 steps are a natural relative of these methods.

 With the addition of education and practical demonstrations, you can follow a tried and true formula.